 21 course credits in the liberal arts (outside music) are required.
-Any student successfully complete an an audition to declare the major.
+Any student in major Music degree curriculum effective Fall 2015.

-Additional wishing to pursue a B.A. in Music who has not previously auditioned for acceptance into the School of Music or for a music performance award must information
+Additional wishing to pursue a B.A. in Music who has not previously auditioned for information acceptance into the School of Music or for a music performance award must